fridays/next-routes/README.md

 ---

-Since version 1.0.9 you can optionally provide custom `Link` and `Router` objects, for example:
+You can optionally provide custom `Link` and `Router` objects, for example:

 ```javascript
 // routes.js